LIT-Protocol/lit-js-sdk/api_docs.md

     *   `params.chain` **[string][121]** The chain you want to use.
 Find the supported list of chains here: [https://developer.litprotocol.com/docs/supportedChains][131]
     *   `params.resources` **[Array][119]<[string][121]>** Optional and only used with EVM chains.
 A list of resources to be passed to Sign In with Ethereum.
 These resources will be part of the Sign in with Ethereum signed message presented to the user.
+    *   `params.switchChain` **[Array][119]<[boolean][117]>** Optional and only used with EVM chains right now.
+Set to true by default.
+Whether or not to ask Metamask or the user's wallet to switch chains before signing.
+This may be desired if you're going to have the user send a txn on that chain.
+On the other hand, if all you care about is the user's wallet signature, then you probably don't want to make them switch chains for no reason.
+Pass false here to disable this chain switching behavior. (optional, default `true`)

 Returns **[AuthSig][125]** The AuthSig created or retrieved